|

 */

-public void deposit(int amount);
+public interface Account {public void deposit(int amount);

 public void withdraw(int amount);